 That’s right.
+Soy milk before and after workouts is a great choice for fitness enthusiasts.
 The proteins found in soy milk come with their own set of benefits that any fitness enthusiast would love.
 This includes aiding in muscle growth, helping to improve heart health and increasing the level of antioxidants in the body.

 If you enjoy staying in shape – or even just caring for your body by tracking what you eat and drink – then you will want to take note of these fantastic health benefits of drinking more soy milk.

 Soy promotes muscle growth and recovery

 For anyone looking to bulk up, burn fat or tone their bodies, muscle growth and recovery are key to having productive exercise routines.
 Soy milk, like all soy-based foods, provides the body with high-quality protein that can help build and repair muscles.

 According to soyfoods.org, soy-based foods contain complete protein, which provides amino acids needed to help build and repair muscles.
 Soy can also be combined with other forms of protein very easily.
 Whey and casein are two examples of proteins often mixed in with soy protein.
 Some studies have shown that combining different forms of protein can lead to even better increases in lean body mass because each protein has a different amino acid absorption rate.

 Other studies focused on bodybuilding have shown that soy protein can increase muscle mass during resistance training.
 Consumption of soy protein helps with increasing lean body mass in young male bodybuilders.